CsoundQt/CsoundQt/BUILDING.md

 If you use QtCreator, disable "Shadow Build" in *Projects > Build Settings > General*.

-If you use Csound from the OSX installer and *libcsnd6* is not found, you need to create a link in floder */usr/local/lib* pointing to the existing csnd6 library,  i.e:
+If you use Csound from the OSX installer and *libcsnd6* is not found, you need to create a link in folder */usr/local/lib* pointing to the existing csnd6 library,  i.e:

     $ cd /usr/local/lib
     $ sudo ln libcsnd6.6.0.dylib libcsnd6.dylib